 ”IHSS is a participant-directed service delivery option, that empowers the recipient of services to direct their own care with support from an agency.David BolinPASCO Advocacy Leader

 In Colorado, IHSS represents self-directed care.
 At PASCO, we believe the individual receiving services is the best person to make decisions regarding their own care.
-That is why advocates such as David Bolin, a member of PASCO’s Advocacy Team, have worked hard and fought to allow for In-Home Support Services, or IHSS, to be expanded as a service provided by agencies such as PASCO.
+That is why advocates such as David Bolin, PASCO Advocacy Leader, have worked hard and fought to allow for In-Home Support Services, or IHSS, to be expanded as a service provided by agencies such as PASCO.
 David advocated for this service in Colorado, because “IHSS is a participant-directed service delivery option, that empowers the recipient of services to direct their own care with support from an agency.”

 Our team of advocates are largely credited for the design and expansion of IHSS services.
 They participated in sit-ins, protests, meetings, and more in order to get the funding passed through Medicaid.
-Their advocacy efforts are now focused on expanding these services to other waivers, so that even more individuals can benefit.
-Currently, IHSS services are provided under the Elderly, Blind, and Disabled (EBD), Spinal Cord Injury (SCI), and Home and Community-Based Services (HCBS) waivers; we hope to see this one day as a benefit to anyone who qualifies for long-term services with Medicaid.
+Their advocacy efforts are now focused on expanding these services to other waivers so that even more individuals can benefit.
+Currently, IHSS services are provided under the Elderly, Blind, and Disabled (EBD), Complementary and Integrative Health (CIH) (formerly Spinal Cord Injury (SCI)), and Children’s Home and Community-Based Services (CHCBS) waivers; we hope to see this one day as a benefit to anyone who qualifies for long-term services with Medicaid.

 Participant direction was the key to expansion David Bolin helped design for IHSS in Colorado.
 What was his inspiration for designing it?
 The recipients.
 “Whether it be from children’s services to adult services, or from a nursing home into the community, the goal for me has always been: let the person who knows what they need, direct their services.
 They know their disability better than anybody – It’s all about the recipient of services.”